LAST UPDATED: 4/20/26 – Leprechaun Canyon Trail Guide for Leprechaun Canyon Slot

 - Daisy Chain – Always useful to have with you.

 - Webbing – This is much lighter than carrying a bolt kit.
-I would recommend carrying at least 50-feet of webbing.
+I would recommend carrying at least 50 feet of webbing.

 - Slings – I recommend carrying at least two standard-length slings.

-When to Visit
+When to Visit Leprechaun Canyon

 Average Temperature (°F)

 Southern Utah is a unique environment because most of the area, including the Leprechaun Canyon slot, is on a high desert plateau.
-Some parts of Southern Utah, including Cedar Breaks National Monument, are over 10,000-feet (3,048-meters) in elevation.
-While the Leprechaun Canyon slot isn’t quite that high, at 4,295-feet (1,309-meters) it is still much higher than sea level.
+Some parts of Southern Utah, including Cedar Breaks National Monument, are over 10,000 feet (3,048 meters) in elevation.
+While the Leprechaun Canyon slot isn’t quite that high, at 4,295 feet (1,309 meters), it is still much higher than sea level.
 This means that the area gets extremely hot during the summer months and can be quite cold during the winter.

-For instance, during the summer months of June thru August, the high temperatures can reach 100’s Fahrenheit.
-During the winter months of December thru February, it isn’t uncommon to have low temperatures below freezing.
+For instance, during the summer months of June through August, the high temperatures can reach 100’s Fahrenheit.
+During the winter months of December through February, it isn’t uncommon to have low temperatures below freezing.
 So, if you are planning your trip to the Leprechaun Canyon slot, you will want to review the temperature chart in my Leprechaun Canyon trail guide below to know what type of temperatures to expect when you visit.

 Average Precipitation (Inches)

 While understanding the average temperatures of the area is important when planning a trip to see the Leprechaun Canyon slot, it is even more important for you to understand the average precipitation levels before planning your trip.
 As is true with any slot canyon, avoiding the times of the year when the area gets the most rain is critical.
-Rain can cause flash floods in slot canyons, which turns them into death traps.
-For that reason, I would strongly recommend avoiding the late summer and early autumn months of July thru October if you want to have the best chance of avoiding the rain.
-Instead, I would target the early spring months of April and May.

 Other Things to See in the Area

-There are few areas in North America that are as beautiful as the canyon-filled deserts of the American Southwest.
-Not only is there a seemingly endless supply of incredible landscapes to marvel at, but there is no shortage of amazing activities in the area to keep you busy as well.
 If you are planning an extended trip to Southern Utah and are looking for some additional stops to add to your itinerary after you have visited Leprechaun Canyon, I have included links to some guides that you might find interesting in my Leprechaun Canyon Trail Guide below.

-READ MORE: |
+| READ MORE: |

 ![]() |

-Capitol Reef National Park Visitor Guide |
+| Capitol Reef National Park Visitor Guide |

-READ MORE: |
+| READ MORE: |

 ![]() |

-Canyonlands National Park Visitor Guide |
+| Canyonlands National Park Visitor Guide |

-READ MORE: |
+| READ MORE: |

 ![]() |

-Arches National Park Guide |
+| Arches National Park Guide |

-Where to Stay
+Where to Stay Near Leprechaun Canyon

 Campgrounds

-When visiting the national parks, monuments, and other areas of interest in the United States, it is a really neat experience to camp out during your visit.
-Some of the best campgrounds in America can be found inside the country’s national parks, monuments, recreation areas, and surrounding areas.
 This is especially true in Southern Utah.
 The extra dark skies in the area make it a great place to stargaze.
 If you are interested in camping out during your visit, I have included a map and list of some recommended campgrounds for you to review in my Leprechaun Canyon Trail Guide below.

 Hotels

-If camping is not your speed, you need not worry as there are a variety of good hotels for you to choose from in the area as well.
+If camping is not your speed, you need not worry, as there are a variety of good hotels for you to choose from in the area as well.
 In fact, nearby cities like Hanksville, Torrey, and others have a wealth of reasonably priced hotel options for you to choose from.
-If you are in the process of planning your trip to Southern Utah to see the Leprechaun Canyon then you are in luck.
-I have included a map and list of recommended hotels at different price points for you to review in my Leprechaun Canyon Trail Guide below.

-Activities in the Area
+Activities in the Leprechaun Canyon Area

 There are a lot of beautiful and amazing things to see in Southern Utah, but there are also a lot of really fun activities that you can do during your visit as well.
 If you are starting to plan your trip and are looking for some fun activities to enjoy while you are in the area, I have included some suggestions for you to review in my Leprechaun Canyon Trail Guide below.

-Photo Gallery
+Leprechaun Canyon Photo Gallery

 The Leprechaun Canyon is a very beautiful and picturesque place.
-If you are interested in seeing more of this beautiful slot canyon, I have included some of my favorite photographs that I took during my visit in a gallery for you to review below.
+If you are interested in seeing more of this beautiful slot canyon, I have included some of my favorite photographs that I took during my visit to a gallery for you to review below.

 Slot canyons are so much fun, I just hiked my first one ever a couple months ago.
 Adding this one to the list for next time!